ying-tang/help-documentation/_drafts/k2k-federation.md

 export OS_CACERT=/opt/stack/ssl/openstack.crt
 export OS_NO_CACHE=True
 ```
-{% endhighlight %}

-After the credential source file is made, you can source the file and use any of the OpenStack commands below to manage groups and roles.

-**These commands run on the Service Provider.**
+After the credential source file is made, you can source the file and use any of the OpenStack commands below to manage groups and roles. **Note: These commands run on the Service Provider.**

 **Source the credentials into the environment**: `source cloud_adminrc`